A new executive order aims to preserve abortion access, but its reach is limited

 Updated July 8, 2022 at 12:39 PM ET

-President Biden has signed an executive order to take some incremental steps to try to preserve access to abortion services after the Supreme Court overturned Roe v.
-Wade two weeks ago.
+President Biden signed an executive order Friday that takes incremental steps to preserve abortion access — but he underscored that it would take political change to restore the rights removed when the Supreme Court overturned Roe v.
+Wade.

 At least nine states have banned abortion so far — including Alabama, Arkansas, Mississippi, Missouri, Oklahoma, South Dakota, Texas, West Virginia and Wisconsin.
 A dozen more states are expected to prohibit or restrict the procedure in the coming weeks.